trueos/pcbsd/src-qt5/docs/support.rst

 This will create a directory named :file:`pcbsd/` which contains the local copy of the repository.
 To keep the local copy in sync with the official repository, run :command:`git pull` within the :file:`pcbsd` directory.

-PC-BSD® graphical applications use Qt version 5 and their source is located in :file:`pcbsd/src-qt5/`.
+TrueOS® graphical applications use Qt version 5 and their source is located in :file:`pcbsd/src-qt5/`.
 In order to compile the applications in this directory, install the "PC-BSD Build Toolchain" package using :ref:`AppCafe®`.
 To instead install this software from the command line, type :command:`pkg install pcbsd-toolchain`.

-Most of the PC-BSD® source code is divided into two sub-categories:
+Most of the TrueOS® source code is divided into two sub-categories:

 * :file:`src-sh/` contains shell and C programs which do not include GUIs.
-These are the command line utilities used in TrueOS® and PC-BSD®.
+These are the command line utilities used in TrueOS®.

-* :file:`src-qt5/` contains the Qt5-based GUIs seen in PC-BSD®.
+* :file:`src-qt5/` contains the desktop Qt5-based GUIs.

 To compile the command line utilities::